charlotearaneta/recruitment-screening-bot/README.md

 - Skill or experience gaps
 - A hiring recommendation

-This tool is designed as a **foundational HR-Tech building block**, suitable for first-round screening and as a stepping stone toward more advanced applicant tracking systems.
+This tool is designed as a **foundational HR Tech building block**, suitable for first-round screening and as a stepping stone toward more advanced applicant tracking systems.

 ---